harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 ```

 Next, the underlying *Service Principal* of your *AKS* instance needs permissions to act as *Managed Identity Operator*.
-That’s required because *MIC* will try to acquire the access token for that *Azure Identity*.
-This “authentication” call will be issued in the security context of the AKS cluster, so you’ve to create another role assignment to get that working.
-In this case, the scope is the unique identifier from the Azure Identity you’ve created a minute ago.
+That's required because *MIC* will try to acquire the access token for that *Azure Identity*.
+This “authentication” call will be issued in the security context of the AKS cluster, so you've to create another role assignment to get that working.
+In this case, the scope is the unique identifier from the Azure Identity you've created a minute ago.

 ```bash
 az role assignment create